-Site U1453 has apparently provided a complete succession of lobe progradation, channel incision, and levee buildup, as has Site U1454 for the active channel.
-Dating of those sequences will be challenging, as most of the Late Pleistocene deposits are older than 300 ka and therefore out of the reach of radiocarbon dating.
-As a consequence, Site U1454 was added to the transect during the expedition to provide age constraints on different elements of the channel formation and levee growth and to distinguish between changes in sediment delivery and geometrical changes of the channel.
-The active channel model from Site U1454 can then be applied to the other older sequences.
+Site U1453 apparently provides a complete succession of lobe progradation, channel incision, and levee buildup, as does Site U1454 for the active channel.
+Dating of the sequence at Site U1453 will be challenging, as most of the Late Pleistocene deposits are older than 300 ka and therefore outside the range of radiocarbon dating.
+However, the active channel-levee system drilled at Site U1454 will provide age constraints on different elements of the channel formation and levee growth, allowing us to distinguish between changes in sediment delivery and geometrical changes of the channel.
+The model developed for the active channel from Site U1454 will then be applied to the other older sequences.

-Site U1451 is unique in the sense that accumulation has been reduced since the early Pliocene, leading to a prevalent hemipelagic carbonate-rich deposition that can be dated with oxygen isotopes or perhaps cycle stratigraphy.
-Furthermore, the transition from hemipelagic sedimentation to fan activity is important in analyzing the spatial scales and the rates at which the delivery changes.
-This transition may be particularly interesting for the end of the Middle Pleistocene hemipelagic interval, where intercalations of mud turbidites were found, as well as thicker silty and sandy beds, in various places and to various degrees of mixing into the calcareous clay units.
-As this transition marks a major shift in the depositional system, likely from west to east, we will be able to determine the succession of these depocenter shifts and the trends in time and space.
-In that respect, the transition is also of interest when studying the surficial sediments, which may have received material from the active channel (Site U1454).
-At Site U1455, the Toba ash occurs at 5.6 mbsf, compared to more easterly sites, where the ash layer is constantly found at around 2 mbsf.
-Site U1453, ~100 km away, will be used for reference and to clarify the question of how much clay material is dispersed in the water column and contributes to the hemipelagic units, which often contain carbonate content significantly lower than that of pelagic oozes.
+Site U1451 is unique in the sense that accumulation decreased since the early Pliocene, leading to frequent hemipelagic carbonaterich deposition that may be dated with oxygen isotopes or perhaps cyclostratigraphy.
+Furthermore, the transition from hemipelagic sedimentation to fan activity is important in analyzing the spatial scales and the rates at which the delivery of terrestrial material changes.
+This hemipelagic to turbiditic transition may be particularly interesting for the end of the Middle Pleistocene hemipelagic interval, where intercalations of mud turbidites as well as thicker silty and sandy beds were found in various places, in addition to various degrees of mixing into the calcareous clay units.
+As this transition marks a major shift in the depositional system, likely from west to east, we will be able to determine the succession of the depocenter shifts and the trends in time and space.
+In that respect, the hemipelagic to turbiditic transition is also of interest when studying the surficial sediments, which may have received material from the active channel (Site U1454).
+At Site U1455, the youngest Toba ash occurs at 5.6 mbsf, whereas at more easterly sites it is constantly found at around 2 mbsf.
+Site U1453, ~100 km away from the active channel, will be used for reference and to clarify the question of how much clay material is dispersed in the water column and contributes to the hemipelagic units, which often have much lower carbonate contents than pelagic oozes.

-Coring has provided large volumes of coarser grained sediment to study the provenance of the turbiditic material on both the scale of single events and the scale of single channel-levee systems or sand beds, which may still represent snapshots in time.
-The variability of sources of turbidite release must be carefully studied, as well as how representative measurements on single turbiditic events are for the reconstruction of Himalayan erosional processes.
-This material will also be important in analyzing how erosion and transport respond to the intense and well-documented climatic changes over the last 1 My.
+Coring has provided large volumes of coarser grained sediments to study the provenance of the turbiditic material both on the scale of single events and on the scale of single channel-levee systems or sand beds, which likely also represent snapshots in time.
+The variability of sources of turbidite release and the degree to which single turbiditic events represent larger scale sediment fluxes must be carefully characterized to reconstruct Himalayan erosional processes.
+This material will also be important in analyzing how erosion and transport respond to intense well-documented climatic changes over the last 1 My.
 Comprehensive analyses of provenance, weathering, low-temperature exhumation, and exposure ages will be used to study climate-erosion interactions.